tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_static_site_generators.md

 For [theming](https://jekyllrb.com/docs/themes/), Jekyll offers the ability to package your theme as a Rubygem and distribute the gem across multiple Jekyll projects.
 Rubygems is a package manager, which means it's a repository for plugins.
 You pull the latest gems (plugins) you need from Rubygems through the command line, often using Bundler.
 Distributing your theme as a Rubygem is one approach you could use for breaking up your project into smaller projects to ensure faster build times.

-{: .tip}
+Although Jekyll was one of the first major static site generators, its popularity has waned, in part due to the lack of leadership and contributors in the open-source project.
+Additionally, Jekyll's Ruby architecture gives us slow build times (compared to Hugo).
+Finally, even though Jekyll is supported by GitHub, GitHub is slow to roll in version updates, so even though Jekyll is up to version 4.x+, [GitHub supports only version 3.9.0](https://pages.github.com/versions/).

-If you're looking for a documentation theme, see my [Documentation theme for Jekyll](https://idratherbewriting.com/documentation-theme-jekyll/).
-Also, note that this site is built with Jekyll and published through GitHub Pages.
+Although I use Jekyll for all my sites, if starting out today, I probably wouldn't choose Jekyll, as I think it's on the way out.
+That said, GitHub could up their support game, and Jekyll could continue for many years forward.
+The platform, especially Liquid syntax, is one of the easier ones to learn and work with.

 ## Hugo {#hugo}

 [Hugo](https://gohugo.io/) is a static site generator that is rapidly growing in popularity.
 Based on the Go language, Hugo builds your site significantly faster than most other static site generators, including Jekyll.
 There's an impressive number of [themes](https://themes.gohugo.io/), including some designed for [documentation](https://themes.gohugo.io/tags/documentation/).
-Specifically, see the [Learn theme](https://themes.gohugo.io/theme/hugo-theme-learn/en) and this [Multilingual API documentation theme](https://github.com/bep/docuapi).
+Specifically, see the [Docsy theme](https://www.docsy.dev/), the [Learn theme](https://themes.gohugo.io/theme/hugo-theme-learn/en) and this [Multilingual API documentation theme](https://github.com/bep/docuapi).

 <a href="https://gohugo.io/" class="noExtIcon"><img src="{{site.media}}/hugosite.png"/></a>